PuaYongHao/csv-search/README.md

 5. Open your browser and navigate to `http://localhost:9900/`

-## CSV Format
+## Application Features and Instructions

+1. Upload CSV Files:
+   Click the `UPLOAD` button to select and upload a CSV file.
 The application processes CSV files in the following format:

 ```
 "postId","id","name","email","body"